rabbitmq/rabbitmq-tutorials/python/tutorial-one.md

 </td></tr></table>

 At that point we're ready to send a message.
-Our first message will contain a string _Hello World!_.
-We are going to send it to our _test_ queue:
+Our first message will contain a string _Hello World!_ and we want to send it to our _test_ queue.

+In RabbitMQ a message never goes directly to the queue, it always needs to go through an _exchange_.
+But let's not get dragged by the details - you can read more about _exchanges_ in third part of this tutorial.
+All we need to know now is how to use a default exchange identified by an empty string.
+That exchange is a special one that allows us to specify exactly to which queue the message should go.
+The queue name is specified by the `routing_key` variable:

 <table class="highlighttable"><tr><td class="linenos"><div class="linenodiv"><pre><code class="python"> 9
 10